 Step 3: Prototyping

-This step in the NPD justifies the company’s investment in the development of a product by requiring the team to create a detailed business plan.
-Best practices usually involves intensive market research.
+This step in the product development process justifies the company’s investment in the development of a product by requiring the team to create a detailed business plan.
+Best practices usually involve intensive market research.
 The team thoroughly explores the competitive landscape for the new product and where the proposed product fits within it, while also creating a financial model for the new offering that makes assumptions about market share.
 Besides concept testing, pricing is determined in this step.

 Step 4: Detailed Design

-In this phase, the focus is on product design but also refinement of the prototype of the product (and in this case it is largely full featured and working as a real product would.
-In most cases they alpha-test the prototype, working with customers in an iterative fashion: getting their feedback and incorporating it into the prototype.
+In this phase, the focus is on product design but also refinement of the prototype of the product.
+In most cases teams alpha-test the prototype, working with customers in an iterative fashion: getting their feedback and incorporating it into the prototype.
 In parallel, marketing, sales and manufacturing begin to create the launch and manufacturing platforms to support the emerging product.
 This fourth step in the new product development process is sometimes called Development, and sometimes incorporates the next step, “Validation/Testing.”
-This is often led by program management and includes prototyping, too.

 Step 5: Validation/Testing